 American doing a TEFL class in France on a tourist visa

-You might also find that TEFL Toulouse class + return travel to Toulouse + 450 or so euros a month for accommodation works out much cheaper than getting TEFL qualified in the US!
+You might find that our TEFL Toulouse course + return flight to Toulouse (very cheap from London etc) + 450 or so euros a month for accommodation works out much cheaper than getting TEFL qualified in the US!
 Always research accommodation fees when looking in to TEFL courses.
-Some courses in London and NYC charge 1000 a week for a accommodation!
+Some courses in London and NYC charge 2000 dollars and over for 4 weeks’ accommodation, and don’t mention this until you have already applied!

 For Canadians who are under 35, this visa allows you to work on a contract and can be extended after a a year without going back to Canada!
+It seems that Canadians get it easier than anyone!
 Have a look at the Consulate General of France for more information about this visa.

 Australians have to be under 30 to be eligible for the working holiday visa, and unlike Canadians, their visas cannot be renewed in France.
 But Aussies can still come for a year to study and work on a contract!
-See Campus France for more info.
+See Campus France for more info or here

 New Zealanders seem to be very welcome in France and work on a contract!
 We have had a lot of you over the years on our course.
-The French Embassy site has more information about this visa.
+The French Embassy NZ website has more information about this visa.

 Got more questions?